BjarkeL/costume_light/README.md

-# Realtime system for running LED strips with arduino.
+# Realtime system for running LED strips with Arduino.
 Uses a "run to complete" scheduler for multitasking.

 ## To-do: